AIA Tours: land

 • Visit two remarkable, less-visited temples: the Temple of Hathor at Dendera and the Temple of Khnum at Esna.
 Both have exquisite columns and well-preserved, painted astronomical ceilings.

-• Cruise the Nile from Esna to Aswan aboard an eight-cabin sail boat, away from the convoys of large riverboats, so that we may visit remarkable temples without the typical crowds.
-From the spacious top deck, observe timeless pastoral scenes of feluccas, farmers, herders, and village life.
+• Cruise the Nile from Esna to Aswan aboard an eight-cabin dahabiya, a traditional sail boat, away from the convoys of large riverboats, so that we may visit sites without the typical crowds.
+From the spacious covered top deck, observe timeless pastoral scenes of feluccas, farmers, herders, and village life.

-• Fly to Abu Simbel to visit the stunning and enormous rock-cut temples of Ramesses II and Nefertari.
+• Overnight at Abu Simbel to visit without the usual crowds the stunning rock-cut temples of Ramesses II and Nefertari, including the Sound and Light Show.

-This is the most inclusive and fascinating introduction to Egypt available.
+This exclusive tour is the most inclusive and fascinating experience of ancient Egypt available.
 It is limited to just 16 guests, so I urge you to reserve your space today.
+Email aia@studytours.org or call 800-748-6262 (M-F 9-5 ET).

 Tour Pricing (17 nights):